What do we want to achieve and how are we doing?

 Target: Reduce the gap in private sector employment density by 50% by 2024

 There are fewer private sector jobs per head (16-64 population) in the North East than in England excluding London and the target is to reduce this gap by 50% by 2024.

 Between 2014 and 2015, the gap between the North East LEP area and England excluding London had reduced by 16%.
-In 2016, the businesses included in the dataset that is used to calculate this measure were broadened.
+However, the businesses included in the dataset that is used to calculate this measure have subsequently been broadened.
 Unfortunately, this means there is a discontinuity in the available data to measure this SEP target indicator.
 The North East LEP will continue to measure against this target using the revised dataset, using 2015 as the baseline year.

-Progress: Between 2015 and 2016, the gap had widened on this measure.
-This reflects a small increase in private sector employment per head across England excluding London, whilst the rate remained stable in the North East LEP area.
+Progress: Between 2015 and 2018, the gap had widened on this measure by 17%.
+This reflects a larger increase in private sector employment per head across England excluding London, than in the North East LEP area.

 It is important that North East residents are benefiting from the additional jobs created.
 If this was happening, we would see the proportion of people in the North East LEP area with a job increasing.
 This is known as the employment rate and the employment rate is lower in the North East LEP area than in England excluding London.

 Progress: By March 2020, the gap between the North East LEP area and England excluding London had reduced by 10%.